neohiro/HoneyScan/README.md

 - 🎓 Teachers and students
 - 👩‍💻 Hobbyists curious about network threats

 It simulates **fake vulnerable services** (like SSH, HTTP, FTP), then **logs and alerts** you when someone interacts with them — like port scanners, brute-force attempts, or bots.
+Following ports are being monitored:

     20,  # FTP (Data)
     21,  # FTP (Control)